$\kappa$-Minkowski as tangent space I: quantum partition of unity: A quantum analogue of a trivial tangent bundle

 \subsection{Restricted differential calculus and linear connection}

-\paragraph{} Now we turn to the characterisation of a restricted noncommutative differential calculus.
+\paragraph{} We now turn to the characterisation of a restricted noncommutative differential calculus.
 Several notions of noncommutative differential calculus have already been developed in the literature.
-In particular, a convenient one introduced in \cite{Dubois_Violette_1996} exploits the notion of homomorphisms of module.
+We focus here on a convenient one introduced in \cite{Dubois_Violette_1996} that exploits the notion of homomorphisms of module.